hikeventures/hikeventures.github.io/_posts/2016-03-18-Packrafting-River-Dee-Scotland-Day-2.markdown

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/25215064833/in/dateposted-public/" title="Packrafting the River Dee in Scotland"><img src="https://farm2.staticflickr.com/1673/25215064833_b9a2ae895d_b.jpg" width="1024" height="681" alt="Packrafting the River Dee in Scotland"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

+## The flood and remainings
+The damaged bridges, the castle, part of the road, the caravan park - on the way it looked like on the grensmaas.
+Lots of rubbish.
+On the way back, story from the guy, contamination with kerosine, the stationary trailer destroyed against the bridge.
+Furniture, contorted bikes, bedding, clothes, a small Scottish St. Andrew's flag, hanging on a tree.
+Trees.
+Lots of firewood.
+But also a few strainers.
+Passing by one of the sides, high undercut shore, fallen trees and the sound of slipping and falling rocks.
+Some trees overhanging and will follow soon.

+The water contaminated.
+And lots of sharp / metal objects in the water.
+Seen some signs or parts of metal sidings with jarred edges on the bottom, or sometimes pressed against the rocks.
+Paddle, be careful and don't think too much - self fulfilling prophecy.

+## Tea Time in Ballater
+In Ballater stepped out after the bridge to get some food.
+The one with the trailer - and went to Dreeside garage.
+Got tea and chocolate.
+Asked if there was anywhere to eat.
+Well, the town centre had all been flooded.
+Were they too?
+Yes.
+They got the water, but from the village, not directly from the river.
+When did it happen?
+On the 30th of December.
+Merry Christmas and a happy new year. in a way yes, he smiled bitterly.
+Got back.

+Had tea with Patrick and then asked a passerby of there was a shop.
+We saw it, but I was not sure if it was open.
+Yes, behind the church.
+Just follow the main road.
+On the way, the shops closed.
+The Royal appointment for this or for that.
+Closed, the floor boards ripped off, heaters and fens staring there to dry the aftermath of the flood.
+For more than 100 years not like that.
+People have already forgotten that it can be like that.
+And they got careless.
+But the nature reminds us of its might from time to time.

 ## Getting food in Ballater
 Wales to the shop warring my dry suit.
 Strange, but comfortable.
 I was not there to impress people, but to get the food.
 No one asked me any questions, I didn't give any one any explanations.